EthanAndreas/EthanAndreas/README.md

 <h1 align="center">Hi 👋, I'm Ethan</h1>
 <h3 align="center">Engineering student in network and IoT field</h3>

-- 🔭 I’m currently working on **network's frame analyzing**
+- 🚧 I’m currently working **on a network's frame analyzer and on a compiler from bash to assembler**

-- 🌱 I’m currently learning **C# and bash for network infrastructure**
+- 🏫 I’m currently learning **embedded system and network infrastructure**

-- 👯 I’m looking to collaborate on **OS development**
+- 💻 I’m looking to collaborate on **OS design**

-- 🤝 I’m looking for help with **to learn system administrator job**
+- 📡 I’m looking for help to **learn system administrator job**

 - 👨‍💻 All of my projects are available at [https://github.com/EthanAndreas](https://github.com/EthanAndreas)

 - 📫 How to reach me **ethanhuret27@outlook.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/ethan-huret-66b418230/](https://www.linkedin.com/in/ethan-huret-66b418230/)
+- 📃 Know about my experiences [https://www.linkedin.com/in/ethan-huret-66b418230/](https://www.linkedin.com/in/ethan-huret-66b418230/)

 - 🌊 I'm passionate **about oceans and surfing, my goals are to focus my professional path around this passion**